satra/NiPyPe-Paper/nipype_paper.rst

 Methods
 -------

-NiPyPE consists of three components (see Figure architecture\_overview):
+NiPyPe consists of three components (see Figure architecture\_overview):
 1) interfaces or wrappers around external tools that provide unified way for setting inputs, executing and retrieving outputs; 2) a workflow engine that allows creating analysis pipelines by connecting inputs and